MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/03-intro-git-github.md

 another Git host server
 in a later lesson will include this information.

 For these lessons, we will be interacting with [GitHub](https://github.com/) and so the email address used should be the same as the one used when setting up your GitHub account.
-If you are concerned about privacy, please review [GitHub's instructions for keeping your email address private][git-privacy].

 > ## GitHub, GitLab, & BitBucket
 >